 This memory is just a sliver of Bates’ culturally rich experience, and she has managed to use her skills to offer guidance to other TCKs and share their stories too.

-Bates was born in the U.S. after her parents emigrated from Cameroon, Africa, but later the family returned to Cameroon to live in Yaounde, the capital city.
+Bates was born in the U.S. after her parents emigrated from Cameroon, Africa.
+Later the family returned to Cameroon to live in Yaounde, the capital city.
 It was a return to home for her parents, but it was a big move for Bates as she was about to enter a new world.
 The complexity of identity for Bates was already in the works, and it wasn’t until much later in life that she was able to verbalize the particular feelings she felt during the expatriation and repatriation process.
 Bates lived abroad from age 10 to age 17, and the very experiences during her developmental years have led her to where she is now with more exciting opportunities in the future.

 After an invitation to a Families in Global Transition conference (FIGT) in 2014, Bates met the huge pool of people working in global mobility and has been hooked ever since.
 Before her involvement in FIGT, Bates already had experience providing guidance and academic counseling regarding financial concerns and repatriation for families in transition from abroad, including private counseling for TCKs.
-After networking with people in FIGT, Bates became a panelist and presenter and is now on the board of directors for the organization.
+After networking with people in FIGT, Bates became a panelist and presenter.
+She is now on the board of directors for the organization.

 Bates’ identity in relationship to her surrounding culture became dynamic as she moved from one culture to another.
 The chart below exemplifies how a portion of Bates’ identity directly relates to the culture she is immersed in:

 This is not an uncommon feeling to TCKs, especially as the process repeats itself as they move from one culture to another.
-The terms listed in the chart above are highlighted in the book, “Third Culture Kids: Growing Up Among Worlds” and the ideas surrounding these terms delve deeper into how a TCK may feel and react when they become foreigners or hidden immigrants.
+The terms listed in the chart above are highlighted in the book,’Third Culture Kids: Growing Up Among Worlds” and the ideas surrounding these terms delve deeper into how a TCK may feel and react when they become foreigners or hidden immigrants.
 Here is a list the book provides for some common reactions among TCKs:

-- Chameleons: those who attempt to “hide” their mobility and conform to their new environment.
+- Chameleons: those who attempt to hide their mobility and conform to their new environment.

 - Screamers: those who intentionally show they are different from their surrounding culture.